TheMGLegends/Samurai-Side-Scroller/README.md

 ## Insights

-A personal project I've been developing in my spare time, it utilizes various assets I have found online, you can play the game here: https://themglegends.itch.io/samurai-sidescroller
+A personal project I've been developing in my spare time, it utilizes various assets I have found online.
+You can play the game here: https://themglegends.itch.io/samurai-sidescroller